 using System.Diagnostics.Eventing.Reader;

-final internal class DataScriptTraceParser_BET implements System.IDisposable
+final internal class SysTraceParser_BET implements System.IDisposable

 {

-// EventId values are usually found in:
+// EventId values are set in enum Microsoft.Dynamics.AX.Services.Tracing.TraceParser.TraceEvents.MicrosoftDynamicsAXExecutionTracesFactory+RainierXppEventDescriptors

-// SQL Events
+// SQL

 private const str PropertySqlStatement = 'sqlStatement';